the DOOR lab Team

 • Chair of Columbia University’s COMBO Initiative

-• Co-Chair within the WiSE Initiative (Women in Sciences Empowerment)
+• Co-Chair within the WiSE Initiative (Women in Sciences Empowerment), Psychiatry

 Dr. Dumitriu's favorite role is that of Principal Investigator of the DOOR Lab, investigating the neurocircuitry of resilience and mentoring future independent researchers and clinicians.